Maria Teresa Rafaela of Spain: Dauphine of France

 The marriage did not get off on a good start as it was not consummated on the first night.
 This was a major embarrassment to the young dauphine and as a result her position at court was undermined.
-Despite this, she had a good relationship with the king and queen, and her husband fell quickly in love with her.
-Although the dauphine was described as beautiful, dignified, pious, and well educated, negative remarks were made because of her red hair.
-Her shy nature further isolated her from the court and she was openly hostile to the king for his affair with Madame de Pompadour.
+Despite this, she had a good relationship with the King and Queen, and her husband fell quickly in love with her.
+Although the Dauphine was described as beautiful, dignified, pious and well educated, negative remarks were made because of her red hair.
+Her shy nature further isolated her from the court and she was openly hostile to the King for his affair with Madame de Pompadour.
 The Dauphin and Dauphine disliked the royal mistress for the way she drew attention away from Queen Marie Leszczyńska.
 Finally, the marriage was consummated in September 1745, ending court gossip.
-The couple became very close and devoted to each other spending most of their time together.
+The couple became very close and devoted to each other, spending most of their time together.

 On 19 July 1746 at Versailles, Marie Thérèse Raphaëlle gave birth to a daughter.
-Her death on 22 July caused an intense sorrow to the Dauphin, which persisted into his second marriage.
-Louis XV had to physically drag his son away from the death bed of his wife.
-To make matters worse the Dauphine's Father King Philip V of Spain died just 13 days before her on July 9.
+She died from complications just three days later, on 22 July.
+Her death caused intense sorrow to the Dauphin, which persisted into his second marriage.
+Louis XV had to physically drag his son away from the deathbed of his wife.
+To make matters worse, the Dauphine's father, King Philip V of Spain had died just 13 days before her on July 9.
 The child was baptised Marie Thérèse and was styled as Madame Royale but died at Versailles in 1748.

-Marie Thérèse Raphaëlle was buried at the Royal Basilica of Saint Denis, the French royal necropolis outside Paris on 6 August 1746.
-At her death, her half brother, Ferdinand VI of Spain, proposed that the Dauphin marry her sister the Infanta Maria Antonia Fernanda but Louis XV refused.
-The following year, her husband married again to Princess Maria Josepha of Saxony a daughter of Augustus III of Poland and Maria Josepha of Austria by whom he had some seven children including the future Louis XVI.
+Marie Thérèse Raphaëlle was buried at the Basilica of Saint-Denis, the French royal necropolis outside Paris on 6 August 1746.
+At her death, her half brother, Ferdinand VI, proposed that the Dauphin marry her sister the Infanta Maria Antonia Fernanda but Louis XV refused.
+The following year, Louis married again to Princess Maria Josepha of Saxony a daughter of Augustus III of Poland and Maria Josepha of Austria by whom he had seven children, including the future Louis XVI.
 When the Dauphin died in 1765, he requested that his heart be placed beside the grave of Marie Thérèse Raphaëlle.